enterstudio/newscorp/README.md

     Arraylist retainAll keep the common managers and the first one is closest common manager

 1.4 EmployeeRepository define default interface findCloseManagerForProject
-    Search employee by project with mongodb query by findByProjects Use java 8 stream api to count manager has most employee work on the project (Alternative solution is use mongodb aggregation query)
+    Search employee by project with mongodb query by findByProjects.
+    Use java 8 stream api to count manager has most employee work on the project.
+    (Alternative solution is use mongodb aggregation query)

 Please check EmployeeRepositoryTests for scenarios